 With this scam, someone on LinkedIn (typically someone with InMail, allowing them to contact with anyone on LinkedIn directly) sends you a message with a link to a scam or spam website.

-These scams are tricky to spot because the emails typically look like authentic LinkedIn emails.
-However, there are several ways you can spot this kind of LinkedIn email scam:
+These LinkedIn scams can be tricky to spot because the emails typically look like authentic LinkedIn emails.
+However, there are several ways you can spot them:

-1. Look at the email address of the sender.
-If it is not a linkedin.com email address, it's a scam.
+1. Look at the email address of the sender and avoid anything with a non-LinkedIn domain.